discretize/discretize-guides/cm-guides/ranger/power-soulbeast/static.md

 </InformationBlock>
 <InformationBlock title="Tips">

 - If you precast <Skill name="Frost Trap"/> at Knight 1 skip it and instead drop it while moving away after phase 1 has ended.
-Your <Specialization name="Scrapper"/> is able to trigger the trap with gyros when moving back to the boss for phase 2.
+Your <Specialization name="Scrapper"/> is able to trigger the trap with gyros when moving back to MAMA for phase 2.

 </InformationBlock>
 </CMInformation>